DC-CyberSec/Cyber_Notes/Programming/Python/python_testing.debugging.md

 Summary:
 You write some code, run it, and if it doesn't work, you fix the bugs.
 You repeat this process until you're confident that your code works as expected.

+The goal is to write _small amounts of code_, and then _test_ each bit of code to make sure it's doing what we expect before moving on. **Trying to write entire programs at once is a recipe for pain and suffering.** The goal is to write a few lines, test them, and then write a few more lines, and repeat until you're done.

+#### 〰️ Stack Trace

+Summary:
+A stack trace (or "traceback") is a scary-looking error message that the Python interpreter prints to the console when it encounters certain problems.
+Stack traces are most common (at least for you right now) when you're trying to run invalid Python code.

+Example:

+PythonError: Traceback (most recent call last):
+  File "<exec>", line 17, in <module>
+  File "<string>", line 1, in <module>
+  File "/home/pyodide/main.py", line 3
+    msg = f"You have {strength} strength, {wisdom} wisdom, and {dexterity} dexterity for a total of {total} stats.
+                                                            ^
+IndentationError: unindent does not match any outer indentation level